Permanent Senate Commission on Key Questions of Genetic Research

 The Permanent Senate Commission on Key Questions of Genetic Research is a DFG expert committee.
 It sees itself as an advisory body to the academic community as well as to policymakers, authorities and the public at large on current issues in genetic research including genetic engineering and its applications.
 One of the Commission’s main responsibilities is active public relations work.

-Among the many problems to be addressed, the Commission prioritises those areas in which there is a need for action on research policy, where there are deficits in the discussion, and where developments are emerging in genetic research that raise scientific, ethical, legal and social questions.
+Among the plethora of pending problems, the Commission prioritises those fields where work on research policy is required, where there are deficits in debate and where developments in genetic research come to the fore that raise scientific, ethical, legal and social questions.

 Current topics include the following:

 - Human genome editing (germline editing, somatic gene therapy)

 - Dealing with highly pathogenic organisms and toxins (Dual Use Research of Concern)

 - Synthetic biology

 Recommendations and opinions

 The Senate Commission raises awareness among the academic community of the need for conscientious action at the interface between academic freedom and academic responsibility, advocating open social and political discourse.
 To this end, it publishes recommendations and statements: